liamconnor/frb_baryon_connor2024/README.md

 analysis and figures in that work.

 ##
 We have fit Macquart PDFs for both extragalactic DM (host + cosmic) and cosmic only DM (IGM and intervening halos).
+These arrays are P(DM | z), not 2D PDFs.

 ```
 f = h5py.File("pdm_connor_etal_2025.h5", "r")